egberts/egberts.github.io-src/content/articles/virtual-vim-functions.md

 3. goto(s)
 and this function returns:

-We also need to be adding "PATH" way into our syntax tree somewhere, adding already to its overburdened argument list of our not-so-fancy, but dreamy, virtual function.
+In adding a "PATH" way into our syntax tree somewhere, adding already to its overburdened argument list of our not-so-fancy, but dreamy, virtual function.
 K.I.S.S. principle is going gone, eh?
 Or is it?